julie-forman-kay-lab/IDPConformerGenerator/example/slc26a9_example/README.rst

-The logic behind the LDRS subclient for modeling and IDR connecting two folded domains assumes that we have an N-IDR-like case at the C-terminal region of the chain break and a C-IDR-like case at the N-terminal region of the other chain break.
+The logic behind the LDRS subclient for modeling and IDR connecting two folded domains assumes that we have an N-IDR-like case at the C-terminal region of the first folded domain and a C-IDR-like case at the N-terminal region of the second domain.
 Thus, when defining the IDR sequence in the fast file given to the `-seq` parameter, we need to provide two overlapping residues at each.
 Those will be "QK" and "LA" in this example.